Adam Bossler – Professor

 Truman State University

-Undergraduate – Corrections, Criminology/Criminal Behavior (traditional and on-line), Directed Research, Honors Research Seminar, Intro to Criminal Justice (traditional and on-line), Policing (traditional and on-line), Research Methods (traditional and on-line), Senior Seminar, and Special Topics: Cybercrime (traditional and on-line)
+Cybercrimes Against Persons and Society, Corrections, Criminology/Criminal Behavior (traditional and on-line), Directed Research, Honors Research Seminar, Intro to Criminal Justice (traditional and on-line), Intro to Cybercrime, Policing (traditional and on-line), Research Methods (traditional and on-line), Senior Seminar, and Special Topics: Cybercrime (traditional and on-line), Hackers, Malware, and Online Economic Crime

-Graduate – Advanced Research Methods, Criminological Theory, Cybercrime, Effective Policing Strategies, Institutional Incarceration/Treatment, Police Organization and Management, Proseminar in Ethics and Criminal Justice, and Topics in Corrections
+Cyber Criminology, Cybercrimes Against Persons and Society, Advanced Research Methods, Criminological Theory, Cybercrime, Effective Policing Strategies, Institutional Incarceration/Treatment, Police Organization and Management, Proseminar in Ethics and Criminal Justice, and Topics in Corrections, Hackers, Malware, and Online Economic Crime

 Holt, T. J., Bossler, A. M., & Seigfried-Spellar, K. C. (2018).
 Cybercrime and digital forensics: An Introduction, 2nd edition.
 Routledge: Oxford.